Financial-Times/origami/MIGRATION.md

 +));
 ```

+The Sass mixin `oFontsSource` and function `oFontsUseAsset` have been removed.
+If you are unable to include your font with `oFonts` please contact the Origami team.

 ### Migrating from v2 to v3

 v3 removes Benton, Miller, and FinancierTextWeb fonts.
 Ensure your project does not use these fonts.